[Opinion] EU dream fading in Western Balkans, a local's view

 On paper, the EU accession process has its 'Copenhagen criteria', which tell those on the outside to fix their problems before they get in.

-But in reality, it is EU national elections and even EU leaders' personal ambitions which have become the bloc's real enlargement conditionality.
+But in reality, it is EU national elections and even EU leaders' personal ambitions which have become the bloc's enlargement conditionality.

 "Let's first win elections against the far-right/xenophobes/eurosceptics, then do enlargement," EU politicians think.